akdavid/AI_projects/README.md

 The different projects are listed below.

-- Dense Neural Network (DNN) to estimate the price of a house in Bordeaux: [regression_prix_maisons_bordeaux](https://github.com/akdavid/AI_projects/tree/main/regression_prix_maisons_bordeaux)
+- Regression models to estimate the price of a house in Bordeaux: [regression_prix_maisons_bordeaux](https://github.com/akdavid/AI_projects/tree/main/regression_prix_maisons_bordeaux)
     - Data exploration and visualization with Pandas, Seaborn, and Plotly
     - Data preparation for the machine learning models
     - DNN model with Keras
     - DNN model with PyTorch
     - Random Forest model with scikit-learn
-- DNN to estimate the price of a football player: (comming soon!)
+- Regression models to estimate the price of a football player: [regression_prix_footballeur](https://github.com/akdavid/AI_projects/tree/main/regression_prix_footballeur)
+    - Webscraping with requests and BeautifulSoup
+    - ...
 - Convolutional Neural Network (CNN) to recognize an animal: (comming soon!)
     - Data scraping with a chrome extension for Google images
 - CNN to recognize a felidae by using transfer learning and fine-tuning: (comming soon!)